Music Style and Composition Units 3 and 4

 And in Creating, you get a chance to create your own music.
 Unit 3 requires two very short exercises in response to the music we cover.
 In Unit 4, you create a music piece of 2 to 4 minutes.
 The style is up to you, as long as you meet some specific guidelines.

 Music Style and Composition is ideal for every student who loves music.
 You are not assessed on performance at all, but on the music you create and how much you “get” the music you study and listen to.

 What do you do?

-- writing responses to short extracts from a huge range of music in every style imaginable
+- write responses to short extracts from a huge range of music in every style imaginable

-- delving in depth into two musical works in different styles and writing about what you learn
+- delve in depth into two musical works in different styles and writing about what you learn

-- creating short musical compostions using some discovered techniques (then there’s a major 2 to 4 minute composition in Unit 4).
+- create short musical compositions using some discovered techniques in Unit 3, and a major work (2-4mins) in Unit 4.